Vulcan (gamer)

-Philippe Laflamme, better known as Vulcan, is a Canadian professional League of Legends support for Evil Geniuses, in the League Championship Series (LCS).
-Previously, Vulcan has played for Cloud9 as well as Clutch Gaming, the team that drafted him.
+Philippe Laflamme, better known as Vulcan, is a Canadian professional League of Legends support for Cloud9, in the League of Legends Championship of The Americas (LTA) North Conference.
+Previously, Vulcan had played for Clutch Gaming, the team that drafted him in the League Championship Series (LCS), Evil Geniuses, and FlyQuest.

 Professional career

 Clutch Gaming

 Vulcan was invited to the LCS proving grounds following the 2018 season, in which he showcased his skills, as well as his communication and teamwork.
 He was drafted fourth overall by Clutch Gaming, which gave the organization exclusive negotiation rights with Vulcan.
 Vulcan signed with Clutch, and entered the 2019 LCS season as their starting support, making his debut on January 26.
 The team had a rough start, going 5–13 in his first season, missing playoffs.
 Due to the team's poor performance, Vulcan's bot lane partner Piglet was released, and AD Carry Cody Sun was signed as his replacement.
 In the summer split, Vulcan and Clutch made playoffs as the fifth seed, and finished fourth overall, after losing the third place match to Counter Logic Gaming.
 However they qualified for the regional gauntlet as the lowest seeded team, and proceeded to defeat FlyQuest, Counter Logic Gaming, and Team SoloMid in consecutive matches to qualify for the third and final spot in the 2019 League of Legends World Championship.
 However at worlds, Clutch were unable to win a game in the group stage, becoming the first North American team to go 0–6.